Should you launch an art journal?

 Art journaling is an umbrella term for a variety of journaling practices that include a visual element.
 Like any form of journaling, an art journal is a capture of thoughts, emotions, and ideas, but it goes beyond simple words on a page to include artistic expression.

-Similar to the way in which a hand-written diary might be formatted, entries in an art journal are incremental and can be reflective.
+Similar to a hand-written diary, entries in an art journal are incremental and can be reflective.

-They are also highly personal, and something you create for yourself rather than something to be shown or exhibited.
+They are also highly personal.
+Something you create for yourself rather than something to be shown or exhibited.

 You can also navigate to the sections that interest you most through the following bookmarks: